mark2devel/mark2/USAGE.md

 * script: `scripts.txt`: scriptable event handlers and recurring tasks
 * alert: `alerts.txt`: e.g. "Lock your chests with /lock! ..."
-* trigger: `triggers.txt`: e.g. "!teamspeak:Join our teamspeak server at xyz"
+* trigger: `triggers.txt`: e.g. "!teamspeak,Join our teamspeak server at xyz"

 There are examples of these in the `samples/` directory